Dates: Saturday Dec 9 - 10, 2017

 INDIVIDUAL REGISTRATION PRICE SCHEDULE

-Triton Southern Cross Single Event Entry ( includes registration for one Triton Southern Cross event including ONE (Sunset Mile), 2.5K, SELECT (5K) or Paddle Board Event (Event Distance TBA)
+Triton Southern Cross Single Event Entry ( includes registration for one Triton Southern Cross event including ONE (Sunset Mile), 2.5K or SELECT (5K)

 Race Entry Includes event swim cap, Triton event registration, open water swim clinic, OWP Holiday Party invitation, Triton finisher t-shirt, after swim snacks & water, finisher medal and overall event awards.